lawrennd/talks/_ai/ai-for-science-bellairs-workshop-2026.md

 title: "AI for Science"
 subtitle: "Paradigms, tacit knowledge, and scientific agency in the age of large models"
 abstract: |
-  AI is changing how science is practiced: from data analysis and surrogate modelling to the use of large, general-purpose models as “scientific assistants” that can read, write, code, and coordinate work.
+  AI is changing how science is practiced: from data analysis and surrogate modelling to the use of large, general-purpose models as scientific assistants that can read, write, code, and coordinate work.

-  This opening lecture frames the workshop’s core questions as questions about *where knowledge lives*, *what we mean by understanding*, and *how we preserve scientific agency* when useful models are not fully intelligible.
+  This opening lecture frames the workshop's core questions as questions about *where knowledge lives*, *what we mean by understanding*, and *how we preserve scientific agency* when useful models are not fully intelligible.
 We'll build on Popper/Kuhn perspectives on scientific progress, and outline questions for an AI-for-science "playbook" with particular focus on the ideas of tacit knowledge and "agentic debt".
 author:
 - family: Lawrence
   given: Neil D.
   institute: University of Cambridge and Trent.AI
 date: 2026-03-15
-venue: "Bellairs Workshop on AI for Science"
+venue: Bellairs Workshop on AI for Science
 layout: talk
 geometry: ["a4paper", "margin=2cm"]
 papersize: a4paper